hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - attackers to get hold of a valid email address if your organization uses standard format for official e-mail alias
     - <span style="color: #bb6600;">DHA Prevention</span> to prevent malicious actors from quickly identifying valid recipients.
     - Lightweight Directory Access Protocol (LDAP): an Internet protocol that email programs use to look up contact information from a server
+  - reputation service
+    - insufficient info for a definitive verdict $\to$ return a reputation score based on characteristics of the file
+    - score <span style="color: #bb6600;">meets or exceeds</span> threshold $\to$ ESA applies confiured action in the mail policy
+  - <span style="color: #bb6600;">Advanced Phishing Protection</span> (not on WSA)
+    - sensor-based solution
+    - another layer of defense
+    - real-time understanding of sender
+    - auto remove malacious emails
+    - detailed visibility into email attack activity
+    - prevention: compromised accounts, social engineering, phishing, ransomware, zero-day attacks and spoofing
+    - provide sender authentication and BEC detection capabilities
+    - use advanced machine learning techniques, real-time behavior analytics, relationship modeling, and telemetry to protect against identity deception-based threats
+  - scan emails using <span style="color: #bb6600;">AntiVirus signatures</span> to make sure there are no viruses attached in emails
+  - <span style="color: #bb6600;">SenderBase</span>: an email reputation service designed to help email administrators research senders, identify legitimate sources of email, and block spammers
+  - outbreak filter: used to block emails from bad mail server

 - Web Security Appliance (WSA)